-Most businesses starting in Colorado that are selling a product and some services will need to register for a sales tax license.
-This is commonly referred to as a sales tax permit, seller’s permit, sales tax number or sales tax registration.
+Most businesses starting in Colorado selling a product, and some services will need to register for a sales tax license.
+This is commonly referred to as a sales tax permit, seller’s permit, sales tax number, or sales tax registration.

 Who needs a sales tax license in Colorado?

 A business must register as a retailer in Colorado when:

 - A business has “economic nexus” (physical presence in the state) when they have a physical location like a retail store or office or uses a warehouse or fulfillment center to store inventory.

 - Selling items at craft shows, fairs, seminars, conventions, etc. in Colorado